syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WPF.md

 # Convert HTML to PDF file in WPF

-The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF in WPF application.
+The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in WPF application.

 ## Steps to convert Html to PDF document in WPF